 When redevelopment is proposed for sub-units owned by multiple entities, the development proposals for these sub-units should include a phasing plan that provides for incremental development or independent developments for individually owned parcels within the sub-units.
-The phasing plan should ensure that these developments will be compatible with the future development within these sub-units and the existing or planned development of adjacent sub-units; the minimum amount of parks, required road dedications, affordable housing and the envisioned institutional uses for each sub-unit are provided as part of the phasing plan; coordinated phasing of improvements as needed between the independent or incremental developments within individual sub-units for parcels owned by multiple entities should be determined on a case-by-case basis to ensure that the above criteria can be met.
+The phasing plan should ensure that these developments will be compatible with the future development within these sub-units and the existing or planned development of adjacent sub-units; the minimum amount of parks, required road dedications, affordable housing and the envisioned institutional uses for each sub-unit are provided as part of the phasing plan; coordinated phasing of improvements as needed between the independent or incremental developments can be achieved.
+The minimum parcel size for incremental or independent developments within individual sub-units for parcels owned by multiple entities should be determined on a case-by-case basis to ensure that the above criteria can be met.
 Consolidation and/or Coordinated development for all the individually owned parcels is highly encouraged to spur redevelopment of the individually owned parcels within a sub-unit.